apiena-02/Uber-Simulation-App/README.md

 # TMUber

+This project was completed as an assignment for the CPS209 course at Toronto Metropolitan University

 TMUber is a simplified simulation of an Uber-like application for rides and deliveries, implemented as a command-line interface application.
 The project is designed to handle users and drivers, manage service requests, and simulate various actions typically associated with a ride-hailing and delivery service.

 To compile use javac TMUberUI.java and to run use java TMUberUI.